 What is the historical context of "Blackcocks at the Lek"?

-"Blackcocks at the Lek" was created during the early 20th century, a period marked by a growing interest in naturalism and wildlife depiction in art.
-Archibald Thorburn, a prominent British artist, was known for his detailed portrayals of birds and landscapes, reflecting the Victorian fascination with nature.
+"Blackcocks at the Lek" was painted during the early 20th century, a period marked by a growing interest in naturalism and wildlife art.
+Archibald Thorburn, a prominent British artist, was known for his detailed and vibrant depictions of birds and wildlife, reflecting the Victorian fascination with nature.

 What artistic techniques did Archibald Thorburn employ in this painting?

-What is the significance of the lek in the painting?
+What is the significance of the lek behavior depicted in the painting?

-How does "Blackcocks at the Lek" reflect the themes of wildlife conservation?
+How does "Blackcocks at the Lek" reflect the artistic movement of its time?

-What role does color play in "Blackcocks at the Lek"?
+What themes are explored in "Blackcocks at the Lek"?